 PRC, 1980s: The Jingdezhen government named fanggu production as a government supported project.
 The government supported a team of researchers and ceramic masters to study the surviving examples of master works from previous dynasties.
 Production of traditional techniques began to revive following the beginning of the opening and reforming of China.

-Fanggu, although less common than other forms, is enjoying a renaissance as the new fanggu artists perfect their ancient techniques, styles and processes. mud and leaves carries several fanggu lines, included under the sections: Jingdezhen Ruyao, and Fanggu Special Collection.
+Fanggu, although less common than other forms, is enjoying a renaissance as the new fanggu artists perfect their ancient techniques, styles and processes. mud and leaves carries several fanggu lines, included under the sections: Shan Kiln Ruyao, and Jingdezhen Porcelain Fanggu.
 The work of Lee Shanming, reproduces the color, texture and crackled appearance of Ruyao from the Song Dynasty.
 Our white porcelain studio in Jingdezhen has a workshop devoted to the manufacturing of fanggu white porcelain using ancient glazes, techniques and styles reproducing styles from the Ming and Qing Dynasties.

 As modern techniques, materials and machines become more common in the ceramic industry, fanggu remains one of the strongest links to the ancient art of Chinese porcelain and to the golden age of Imperial China.
 Aside from the original pieces kept in a few private collections and museums, fanggu pieces are the only examples of these ancient techniques and styles.
 The demands in time, skill and materials make fanggu more costly and precious than other contemporary Jingdezhen pieces.